 A winter wedding isn’t complete without just the right flowers.
 Several beautiful flowers are in season just in time to be used in any winter wedding.
-Even couples who choose to have a pure white wedding will be able to find appropriate flowers for wedding bouquets and decorations.
+Even couples who choose to have a pure white wedding will be able to find appropriate flowers for a winter wedding for bouquets and decorations.

-The flowers a bride chooses for her winter wedding doesn’t have to be one of the standard flower types that everyone thinks of when they think of a wedding.
+The bride’s choice of flowers for a winter wedding doesn’t have to be one of the standard flower types that everyone thinks of when they think of a wedding.
 An Australian flower that fits in nicely in a winter wedding is Anigozanthos, which most people refer to as kangaroo paw.
 This soft flower gives an added touch of texture to a couple’s wedding day.
 The flower comes in dark red, pale, pink, yellow and lime green.

-In addition to flowers, foliage is often a part of winter wedding bouquets.
+In addition to flowers for a winter wedding, foliage is often a part of winter wedding bouquets.
 Items such as Holly and Ivy are especially appropriate for a holiday wedding.
 Holly should not be used in the wedding décor if there will be young children present on the big day, as Holly berries are poisonous.

-To decorate for a winter wedding reception, centerpieces can be made using stems from trees and plants.
+To decorate for a wedding reception in the winter, centerpieces can be made using stems from trees and plants.
 Providing a stark contrast to the flowers, this décor makes floral arrangements more noticeable.
 For colorful stems, yellow and red versions of dogwood can make for a stunning addition to any centerpiece.
 The brightness of these colors would make a winter wedding feel bolder.
 Willows are also a great addition to an arrangement because they are easily manipulated to take on several different shapes.